sspatil321/ansible-study/README.md

 ### They are triggered using notify.

 ### If the task reports "changed", the handler runs at the end of the playbook.

+### This makes the playbook idempotent — which means I can run it multiple times, and it only makes changes when needed.
+It’s efficient and avoids unnecessary service restarts.